-The official school calendar for each academic year is posted on the school website, www.archwaylincoln.org and distributed to each family prior to the start of school, usually in June.
+The official school calendar for each academic year is posted on the school website and distributed to each family prior to the start of school, usually in June.
 Any updates and revisions will also be found on the web version of the calendar, which is updated as needed.
 This calendar should be carefully coordinated with each family's own calendar and should be consulted on a regular basis throughout the year.
-The calendar identifies school holidays, half-days, special events, mandatory student fine arts performances, year-end ceremonies, etc. We encourage families to visit our website regularly to view communiqués, faculty contact information, updates on extra-curricular schedules and locations, and other school related events and information.
+The calendar identifies school holidays, half-days, special events, mandatory student fine arts performances, year-end ceremonies, etc.

-OFFICIAL GREAT HEARTS WEBSITE
+OFFICIAL SCHOOLS WEBSITE

-The Great Hearts website is an important tool for communication.
-We encourage families to visit our website regularly to view communiqués, faculty contact information, updates on athletic and extracurricular schedules and locations, and other school related events and information.
-Great Hearts academies is committed to making its website usable by all people, including those with disabilities.
+ACA's websites are an important tool for communication.
+Families are encouraged to visit websites regularly to view communiqués, faculty contact information, updates on athletic and extra-curricular schedules and locations, and other school related events and information.
+Great Hearts is committed to making websites usable by all people, including those with disabilities.